kakato10/UP_2014_2015_SI/4_23.10.2014/README.md

 ##Task 3 Simple Calculator

 Write a C++, which asks the user to enter three values for a, operator and b, where a and b are numbers and operator is char.
 Operator should be one of the following: '+', '-', '/', '*'
 So basically you should display the value of  "a operator b" using switch.
+If the operator is not one of these four it should display the message "Unknown operator!".
 The examples are going to make it a bit more understandable.
  * Input:
 	```
 	a = 4, operator = '+',  b = 3.2